 Learn how to support chronic disease management and help prevent secondary conditions and complexity using an a health coaching intervention

-"The course was excellent.
+"The program was excellent.
 The integration of application within teaching was very valuable.
 All instructors were engaged and exceptional."
 Rated 5 out of 5* - Dr. Doris Howell, University Health Network

 - Regulated health professionals working in primary care, community care, specialty clinics, hospitals, pharmacies, and other clinical settings